benblank/kolmafia-tattoo-picker/README.md

 ### I have a "Mystery" tattoo

 These are tattoos which I know exist, but have no other information about.
-Currently, there's only opne of these — crimborgtat — and if you have information about how it was obtained, please let me know by [opening an issue](https://github.com/benblank/kolmafia-tattoo-picker/issues)!
+Currently, there's only one of these — crimborgtat — and if you have information about how it was obtained, please let me know by [opening an issue](https://github.com/benblank/kolmafia-tattoo-picker/issues)!